TKAI-LAB-Mali/RealKcat/README.md

        ```bash
        tar -xf KinHub-27k.zip
        ```
-     - Alternatively, on Windows, right-click `KinHub-27k.zip` and choose "Extract All..." to unzip directly into the `data` folder.
+     - Alternatively, on Windows, you can right-click `KinHub-27k.zip` and choose "Extract All..." to unzip directly into the `data` folder.

 4. **Verify the Extracted Files**:
-   - After extraction, ensure your `data` folder has the following structure:
+   - After extraction, your `data` folder should have the following structure:

      ```
      data/